toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2024-07-02-Searchers-of-Nottingham-Writeup.md

     uint256 fromAmount;
 }
 ```
-This means that we can't pass in some function call into our bundle to figure out how much to buy and sell based on the current reserves, it needs to be some uint.
+This means that we can't pass in some function call into our bundle to figure out how much to buy and sell based on the current reserves, it needs to be some `uint256`.
 I eventually just dropped this since I was running out of time.
 I played around with bundle poisoning and submitted bundles with an invalid `toAssetIdx`, as follows:

 ```javascript
 bundle.swaps[i] = SwapSell({